 If you plan on visiting the floating villages or the stilt villages on the Tonle Sap, or the waterfalls at Kbal Spean or Kulen Mountain, this is also a good time of year as the lake and rivers are still relatively full following the rainy season, and generally speaking the countryside is still lush, and the paddy fields a vibrant shade of green.

-Such a pleasant winter climate does have its drawbacks, however.
-It is very much the high season, meaning hotel rates go up, tuk tuk drivers drive a much harder bargain, it can be difficult to find a decent room, and everywhere you go — from temples to restaurants — can be very crowded.
-Just make sure you book as much as possible in advance, get off the beaten track and find some of the quieter temples, and read up on anger management techniques for when things don’t go quite as you would wish.
+However, if you plan your trip to Siem Reap this time, you should be aware of the “peak season” in Siem Reap, meaning hotel rates go up, tuk tuk drivers drive a much harder bargain and everywhere can be full of tourists.
+It can also be difficult to find a decent room and Just make sure you book as much as possible in advance, get off the beaten track and find some of the quieter temples like Beng Mealea and read up on anger management techniques for when things don’t go quite as you would wish.

 Siem Reap Weather in April – May

-From March onwards the mercury rises steadily with temperatures in April and May regularly nudging the 40 degree-mark and often not dropping much below 30 degrees at night.
+The temperatures in April and May start increasing to 40ºC and often not dropping much below 30ºC at night.
 Any kind of physical activity – including temple visits — is best confined to early morning and late afternoon.
 On the positive side, April and May usually herald the start of the rainy season with spectacular and refreshing afternoon and evening storms that cool down the humans, wash away the dust and cause everything to burst into bloom.

 Important note: Such is the popularity of Angkor these days, however, that despite the heat there is no longer a notable drop in visitors in April and May, which can put a strain on the electricity grid as thousands of air conditioning units work overtime.
 If you do visit Siem Reap at this time of year and aren’t a fan of the heat, be sure to book into a hotel not only with air-con but also with a generator so you don’t end up melting in the dark should there be a power cut.